Focus Group Templates

 FGD Example

-Now that you know how to write a focus group report, here’s an example of what it looks like when completed using a digital template:
+Now that you know how to write a focus group report, here’s an example of what it looks like when completed using a digital FGD template and exported as a PDF:

 FAQs about Focus Group Templates